d2l-ai/d2l-en/chapter_introduction/index.md

 Armed with this ability, we can collect a huge *dataset* containing examples of audio snippets and associated labels, indicating which snippets contain the wake word.
-In the dominant approach to machine learning, we do not attempt to design a system
+In the currently dominant approach to machine learning, we do not attempt to design a system
 *explicitly* to recognize wake words.
 Instead, we define a flexible program